-- in force for the time being relating to elementary or secondary education or to demolish or reconstruct or make any alteration, addition or repair to any existing place of public worship or such school; - (iii) where the appropriate authority is the Commissioner of the district or a board of which the Commissioner is the Chairman, the fee payable in respect of the several matters as described in Part I of the Schedule hereto shall be a fee not exceeding the fee therein set out, as the authority may prescribe. - (2) In the case of permits in respect of buildings granted by the first S.L.
-1967, Councils of the Municipal Corporations of Limassol and Kyrenia for the 3.3.467, Secretion or reconstruction of a domestic or a public building, there shall be paid for such permits, in lieu of the fees set out in paragraph 2 (a) of 5.1.166, Part I of the Schedule hereto as in paragraph (1) of this regulation provided, the fees set out in the respective columns of Part II of the said Schedule under the appropriate heading. - 63.
-The appropriate authority or their authorized representative may, at all times during which operations are being carried out in virtue of a permit issued under the provisions of the Law, inspect the work and the permit holder or person in charge of the operations shall afford to such authority or representative all facilities for the purpose, free from all obstructions. - 64.
-Notwithstanding anything in these regulations contained, where the appropriate authority is the Commissioner of the district or a board of which the Commissioner is the Chairman, such authority may dispense with all or any of the requirements of these regulations or apply them with such modifications, not being more onerous, as to such authority may seem fit having regard to the particular circumstances of any case or the general conditions obtaining in the area. - 65.
-Notwithstanding anything in these regulations contained, where any matter dealt with in these regulations concerns His Majesty's Naval, Military or Air Force Authorities, the appropriate authority may dispense with all or any of the requirements of these Regulations or apply them with such modifications, not being more onerous, as to such authority may seem fit having regard to the particular circumstances of any case.
+(ii) no fees shall be payable, in respect of a permit to erect any place of public worship or a school operating under any Law in force for the time being relating to elementary or secondary education or to demolish or reconstruct or make any alteration, addition or repair to any existing place of public worship or such school;

+(iii) where the appropriate authority is the Commissioner of the district or a board of which the Commissioner is the Chairman, the fee payable in respect of the several matters as described in Part I of the Appendix hereto shall be a fee not exceeding the fee therein set out, as the authority may prescribe.
+(2) In the case of permits in respect of buildings granted by the Councils of the Municipal Corporations of Nicosia and Limassol for the erection or reconstruction of a domestic or a public building, there shall be paid for such permits, in lieu of the fees set out in paragraph 2 (a) of Part I of the Appendix hereto as in paragraph (1) of this regulation provided, the fees set out in the respective columns of Part II of the said Appendix under the appropriate

-SCHEDULE.
+63. The appropriate authority or their authorized representative may, at all times during which operations are being carried out in virtue of a permit issued under the provisions of the Law, inspect the work and the permit holder or person in charge of the operations shall afford to such authority or representative all facilities for the purpose, free from all obstructions.

+64. Notwithstanding anything in these regulations contained, where the appropriate authority is the Commissioner of the district or a board of which the Commissioner is the Chairman, such authority may dispense with all or any of the requirements of these regulations or apply them with such modifications, not being more onerous, as to such authority may seem fit having regard to the particular circumstances of any case or the general conditions obtaining in the area.

+65. Notwithstanding anything in these regulations contained, where any matter dealt with in these regulations concerns His Majesty's Naval.
+Military or Air Force Authorities, the appropriate authority may dispense with all or any of the requirements of these regulations or apply them with such modifications, not being more onerous, as to such authority may seem fit having regard to the particular circumstances of any case.

+APPENDIX.
 (Regulation 62.)